 The huts are situated in a quiet meadow on the edge of the River Kenn within a 5 minute stroll to our village pub “The Ley Arms” (great food) and a 7 day a week village shop just 1 mile away.
 A perfect rural retreat within easy reach of civilisation!!

-In addition to the hut, you can relax in a full size hot tub surrounded by festoon lights watching the stars sipping champagne!!
+In addition to the hut, you can relax in a full-size hot tub surrounded by festoon lights watching the stars and sipping champagne!!